 Establishing Liability in a New Hampshire Slip & Fall Case

 When a person lawfully enters the property of another person, the landowner owes them a duty of care.

 In many states, the duty owed to a visitor will depend on their relationship to the property.
 For example, a property owner would owe a higher duty of care to a business customer compared to a social guest.
 New Hampshire takes a different approach.

-Under state law, a New Hampshire property owner owes of reasonable care to all visitors.
-Under this standard, the property owner must keep up the maintenance and safe operation or their property.
+Under state law, a New Hampshire property owner owes reasonable care to all visitors.
+Under this standard, the property owner must keep up the maintenance and safe operation of their property.
 If a property owner fails to take reasonable care to prevent hazards on their property, a person injured on their property could seek monetary compensation.